erikandersson96/portfolio-project-four/TESTING.md

 ### Add Recipe

-I was manualy testing so the elements of this page was working correct:
+I have manualy tested so the elements of this page works correct:

 * Make sure so the recipe `slug` was unique for each recipe like a `ID`.
 * Make sure so the user gets a warning message is the user tries to add a recipe with the same title as another recipe.